Saint Thomas More Hospital

 Saint Thomas More Hospital, commonly styled as St. Thomas More Hospital, is the main hospital for Cañon City and the surrounding area in Fremont County, Colorado.
-It is owned by Centura Health, the largest health care system in Colorado.
+It is owned by CommonSpirit Health.

 History

 Saint Thomas More Hospital has evolved from a small local hospital in the downtown area to a thriving medical center in northern Cañon City.
 The hospital was started in 1938 and celebrated its 75th anniversary on November 16, 2013.

+In 2023, the two healthcare organizations that joined to form Centura in 1995 disaffiliated and became two separate health networks again, one called CommonSpirit Health and one called AdventHealth.
+As of August 1, 2023, Saint Thomas More Hospital is part of the CommonSpriit Health network.

 Services

 Saint Thomas More Hospital is a full-service hospital.
 The facility features a birth center, emergency services, and an intensive care unit.